kbhullar1111-commits/ai-claims-processing-platform/README.md

 - Kubernetes

 The platform is in an evolving implementation stage.
 Core service boundaries and messaging flows are in place, local runtime orchestration is available, and observability and deployment assets are being refined for a production-ready path.

+## Disclaimer

+This is a personal learning and portfolio project developed independently to explore cloud-native architecture and modern software engineering practices.
+It is not affiliated with or endorsed by any employer.